 Access to Records Without Consent

 The Citadel discloses education records without a student’s prior written consent under the FERPA exception for disclosure to “school officials” with “legitimate educational interests.”
 A “school official” is a person employed by The Citadel in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the Board of Visitors; or a student serving on an official committee, such as a disciplinary board.
 A school official also may include a volunteer or contractor outside of The Citadel who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent, or a student volunteering to assist another school official in performing his or her tasks.
 A school official has a “legitimate educational interest” if the official needs to review an education record in order to fulfill his or her professional responsibilities for The Citadel.

 Upon request, The Citadel also discloses education records without consent to officials of another school in which a student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer.

-The Citadel has designated the following to be “school officials” with a “legitimate educational interest” in student records: members of The Citadel’s Board of Visitors, the faculty, Company Advisors, and selected personnel in the departments or offices of the President, Provost, Deans, Registrar, Counseling Center, Academic Support Center, Public Safety, Executive Vice President for Finance, Administration and Operations, Vice President for Finance, Vice President for Communications and Marketing, Director of Athletics, and Commandant of Cadets.
+The Citadel has designated the following to be “school officials” with a “legitimate educational interest” in student records: members of The Citadel’s Board of Visitors, the faculty, Company Advisors, and selected personnel in the departments or offices of the President, Provost, Deans, Registrar, Counseling Center, Academic Support Center, Public Safety, Vice President for Operations, Vice President for Finance, Vice President for Communications and Marketing, Director of Athletics, and Commandant of Cadets.
 The Citadel, acting through the Provost, for academic records, and the Commandant of Cadets, for disciplinary records, also considers certain cadets to be school officials with a legitimate educational interest, by virtue of their cadet duty positions or work-study/graduate assistant status.